-At the meeting held on 14 October 2021, the Coordinator of "Butterflies with New Wings," a Colombian non-profit organization from Buenaventura, expressed concern about the lack of safety for peace signatories and leaders and that no progress had been made on the "ethnic chapter" of the Final Agreement, particularly relating to the country's indigenous black peoples.521 She underlined the need for armed groups to leave the territory of indigenous black peoples, for their rights and territorial autonomy to be recognized, and to define a specific path for reincorporating former combatants and peace signatories from these communities.
-The coordinator called on the Council to continue to support the communities, and above all, women, so that they could continue to make progress on the ethnic chapter and ensure its comprehensive implementation from an anti-racist gender perspective.
-At the same meeting, the Youth Leader of the Regional Indigenous Council of Cauca expressed concern that compliance with the agreement's points on rural reform, substitution of illicit crops, the ethnic chapter and gender had been minimal which increased inequality and violence in territories, particularly Cauca.
-She underlined the need for women peacebuilders to enjoy the necessary security guarantees, for support to indigenous and Afro-Colombian women leaders and for constructive ventures and projects to address economic inequality.
-The youth leader expressed hope that the Council would continue to urge full compliance with the Final Agreement, with particular focus on its ethnic dimensions and the integral gender approach.
+At the meeting held on 14 October,519 the representative of Afro-Colombian women at the Special Forum on Gender and coordinator of Butterflies with New Wings, a non-profit organization from Buenaventura, expressed concern about the lack of safety for peace signatories and leaders and that no progress had been made on the "ethnic chapter" of the Final Agreement, in particular in relation to the country's indigenous black peoples.
+She underlined the need for armed groups to leave the territory of indigenous black peoples, for the rights and territorial autonomy of the authorities of black and indigenous peoples to be recognized and for a specific path to be defined for reincorporating former combatants and peace signatories from those communities.
+The coordinator called on the Council to continue to support the communities and, above all, women, so that they could continue to make progress on the "ethnic chapter" and ensure its comprehensive implementation from an anti-racist gender perspective.
+At the same meeting, the youth leader of the Regional Indigenous Council of Cauca expressed concern that compliance with the agreement's points on rural reform, the substitution of illicit crops, the "ethnic chapter" and gender had been minimal, which increased inequality and violence in territories, particularly in Cauca.
+She underlined the need for women peacebuilders to enjoy the necessary security guarantees, for support to be provided to indigenous and Afro-Colombian women leaders and for constructive ventures and projects to be encouraged to address economic inequality.
+The youth leader expressed the hope that the Council would continue to urge full compliance with the Final Agreement, with particular focus on its ethnic dimension and the integral gender approach.